 Try AI, chatbots, VR, AR, and don’t be afraid to push out into new technologies, platforms, and channels.
 More and more millennials are going to be your customers soon, whether you like it or not.

-Start marketing to them early, as soon as they start reaching positions of authority in their professional lives.
+Start marketing to them early, as (or before) they start reaching positions of authority in their professional lives.
 Millennials are loyal B2C buyers, sticking to their known and favorite brands.
-They have no such loyalty in the professional world.
+Many don’t have that loyalty in the professional world yet.

 This is sort of obvious, but many marketers seem to forget it.
 This generation grew up in a world before and after 9/11, before and after the recession in 2008.

 They also experienced the rise of digital as part of their coming of age.
 As mentioned above, that means that they’re not only digitally savvy but also that they grew up in a mostly analog world.
 When creating content for this age group, be sure to draw in references to this generation’s childhood before all this digital clutter.

 Do this both subtly and overtly, be it nodding to popular designs from the late 80s and 90s, or by making direct pop culture references.

 High Education Level

 Most millennials grew up with the idea that to get a good job they needed an education.
 That’s why 36% of millennial women and 29% of men have completed a bachelor’s degree.
 Compare that with prior generations.

 The earlier millennials were just starting college when the stock market crashed in 2008 and many struggled to enter the job market when they graduated.
 The younger millennials watched this occur and haven’t forgotten it.